Heinrich Otto Wieland: Career

-In 1901 Wieland received his doctorate at the University of Munich while studying under Johannes Thiele.
+In 1901, Wieland received his doctorate at the Ludwig-Maximilians-Universität München while studying under Johannes Thiele.
 In 1904 he completed his habilitation, then continued to teach at the university and starting in 1907 was a consultant for Boehringer Ingelheim.
-In 1914 he became associate professor for special topics in organic chemistry, and director of the Organic Division of the State Laboratory in Munich.
-From 1917 to 1918 Wieland worked in the service of the (KWI) Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry in Dahlem then led by Fritz Haber as an alternative to regular military service.
+In 1914, he became associate professor for special topics in organic chemistry, and director of the Organic Division of the State Laboratory in Munich.
+From 1917 to 1918, Wieland worked in the service of the (KWI) Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry in Dahlem then led by Fritz Haber as an alternative to regular military service.
 There he was involved in weapons research for instance finding new synthetic routes for mustard gas.
 He is also credited with the first synthesis of Adamsite.

 From 1913 to 1921, he was Professor at the Technical University of Munich.
-He then moved to the University of Freiburg as successor of Ludwig Gattermann (he also assumed responsibility for Gattermanns famous cookbook).
+He then moved to the University of Freiburg as successor of Ludwig Gattermann (he also assumed responsibility for Gattermann's famous cookbook).
 In Freiburg he started working on toad poisons and bile acids.
 In association with Boehringer Ingelheim he worked on synthetic alkaloids such as morphine and strychnine.

-In 1925 Wieland succeeded Richard Willstätter as Chemistry Professor at the University of Munich.
+In 1925, Wieland succeeded Richard Willstätter as Chemistry Professor at the Ludwig-Maximilians-Universität München.

 In 1941, Wieland isolated the toxin alpha-amanitin, the principal active agent of one of the world's most poisonous mushrooms Amanita phalloides.

 Wieland tried successfully to protect people, especially Jewish students, who were "racially burdened" after the Nuremberg Laws.
 Students who were expelled because they were "racially burdened" could stay in Heinrich Wieland's group as chemists or as "Gäste des Geheimrats" (guests of the privy councillor).
 Hans Conrad Leipelt, a student of Wieland, was sentenced to death after collecting money for Kurt Huber's widow Clara Huber.